 With child identity theft on the rise, here are the steps the FTC and other experts recommend to keep your kids safe.

-1. Check for a Credit Report - Children don't have one since they only are created if someone has applied for credit.
+Children typically do not have a credit report in their name.
+One would only be generated if someone has applied for credit.
 Contact the three credit bureaus – Equifax, Experian, and TransUnion – and request a manual search of your child’s file.
 They can check for just the SSN number too.
 You will need to provide proof of identity so make sure to have your child’s birth certificate and Social Security card, your own driver’s license or other legal ID, and proof of address.

 Know the risky events to keep an eye out for: